 I got a WhatsApp voice message in Tijuana from a journalist named Jesús Aguilar.
 He’s one of a special breed of police-scanner-hawks, independent reporters of the people, who zoom from crime scene to crime scene, take pictures of the carnage, tell what they can about what happened, and post it on their social channels.
 Every Mexican city seems to have a handful of these—in Tijuana it’s people like Jesús and Margarito 4-4, and they can have huge followings, partly for the lurid fascination, partly for the sense that this is the most honest reporting people can get on dishonest system.
 In this message he left me, Jesús is telling me that he’s heading out to check some human remains that were reported to police, that he’s not sure how much meat is on the bones, but he’ll report what he finds to his Facebook page.

 Jesús’ world, that side of Tijuana, I think is an important one too, a side that is connected to this week’s guest Gera Gámez.
 That’s because, for all the positive energy and positive people and incredible food in this town on the rebound, it’s still a place of border intrigue and smuggling routes and deportees and flashes of violence and it’s not even Tijuana’s fault.
-There’s just enormous pressure on border-towns, especially in the age of the tightening wall.
+There’s just enormous pressure on Tijuana, especially in this shaky moment between U.S. administrations.
 So many vulnerable people wind up here, creating a teeming ecosystem for prey and predators alike.
 It’s a city, but it’s also a waiting room, a holding cell.
-But here standing out among the lost souls, there are also many people who have come to help.
+And here standing out among the lost souls, there are also many people who have come to help.

 Nathan Thornburgh: Where were you born?